-These 5 upper-body stretches are designed to relieve tension in the neck and shoulders, help you ease migraine pain and tension headaches, and to help you relax and unwind after a long day:
+These 5 upper-body stretches are designed to relieve tension in the neck and shoulders, help you ease migraine pain and tension headaches, and help you relax and unwind after a long day:

-Chin tucks are one of the most recommended exercises for neck pain and headaches.
+Chin tucks are one of the most recommended exercises for neck pain, migraines, and headaches.
 The purpose is to align the head with the spine, correcting poor posture and strengthening the neck and upper back muscles.
 Chin tucks can be performed either standing up or in a seated position, making them perfect for repeating throughout the day.

 To perform this exercise, sit or stand looking straight ahead with your back straight and your shoulders back, making sure your ears are aligned directly above your shoulders.
 Place two fingers on your chin and gently bend your head forwards until you feel a stretch on the base of your neck and you have a “double chin.”
 Hold this position for 20-30 seconds and release.
 Repeat three times.